QuaSi-Software/Documentation/docs/resie_exemplary_energy_systems.md

 The example can be used to investigate the influence of PV and battery sizing, heat pump operation, temperature levels, dynamic electricity prices and grid emission factors on self-consumption, grid exchange, operational costs and GHG emissions.

-## District with river-water heat pump and central electricity system including economy and GHG emissions
+## District with river-water heat pump including economy and GHG emissions

 ![District energy system with river-water heat pump: overview](fig/examples/260610_river-water_district.svg)